The Leftover Woman by Jean Kwok (HarperCollins)

 In this morass of characters and intrigue, a satirical allegory lurks.
 An Amrikan expat gives names to the dogs who cluster near his restaurant: Eric, Ivanka, Pence, Pompeo.
 When the Hippo makes a trip to pay homage to President Corn Hair, he discovers that the “Amrikan press has been cowed and tamed,” Political protests in Amrika have dwindled because “the people have simply exhausted themselves protesting.”
 The Hippo finds reassurance in President Corn Hair’s hints that future elections may be forever cancelled but when he returns to Darkmotherland, he finds everything has changed in his absence.

-No character in this novel deviates from the repulsive and the only feeling evoked by them is a horrified and nauseated fascination.
+No character in this novel deviates from the repulsive and the only feeling they evoke is a horrified and nauseated fascination.
 Upadhyay gives free rein to an unfortunate predilection for clumsy wordplay and sentences that all too often rhyme.
 What at first seems to be an excursion into Orwellian satire becomes a quagmire of absurdity.

 The only reason to pay attention to Darkmotherland is to warn off any prospective readers.
 This is a contender for one of the worst novels written in English.
 Buyers beware.~Janet Brown